 Health care is rapidly changing in the face of the global pandemic.
 Our role as practitioners is expanding and will require us to be equipped with the knowledge, communication, and research skills to effectively work with all health care professionals.

-Our new online Doctor of Acupuncture and Chinese Medicine Completion Program (DACMCP) equips students with a deeper knowledge base so that they can provide the best-quality collaborative care essentials to treat the whole health of their patient.
+The online Doctorate of Acupuncture and Chinese Medicine Completion Program (DACMCP) equips students with a deeper knowledge base so that they can provide the best-quality collaborative care essentials to treat the whole health of their patient.
 With entry-level practitioners now graduating with doctoral degrees, the DACMCP helps experienced practitioners remain competitive in today’s health care environment.

 At a Glance

-- Designed for prospective students with previous Chinese medicine education and experience
+- Designed for students with previous Chinese medicine education and experience

 - 8 months (2 semesters)